snath222/IP-Trajectory-Optimisation-SN/README.md

   Implements a metaheuristic optimisation method based on the principles of natural selection, employing both parallel and global search techniques – generating a global optimal solution, minimising $\Delta V$.

+**Note:** Jupyter notebooks for both Voyager I and II missions are available in `.html` format for convenient viewing without executing the code.

 ## How to Run the Code

 **Prerequisites:** For LaTeX rendering in plots, you will need either one of these TeX distributions installed: